theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 | ![WHERE-Clause-Builder-Example](/img/content/icons/where-clause-add.png) | Criteria | adds a new criteria after the selected criteria. |
 | ![WHERE-Clause-Builder-Example](/img/content/icons/where-clause-add-group.png) | Group | adds a new group of criteria the selected criteria. |

+{: .box-note }
-When adding or editing a criteria only the relevant components are displayed e.g., **Add Operator** is only available if there is a column or SQL statement to use an operator on.
+**Note**: When adding or editing a criteria only the relevant components are displayed e.g., **Add Operator** is only available if there is a column or SQL statement to use an operator on.

 #### Editing and Deleting Components
 - Click on a component to edit it.
 All areas that are marked green can be edited.<br>